 About Damot Offa Community

 Damot Offa is a remote village of 800 rural families in southern Ethiopia.
 All of the inhabitants in Damot Offa are poor farmers and the area is known for its frequent shortage of rain and low productivity of land for its over-farming.
 The economic status of the society is very week.
 Though the Offa village community are marginalized farmer families, the struggle to change the future of their children is high.
 They believe that education is the only way to change life of their children.
 For that end, the community in Damot Offa is dedicated for change.
 The community exerts all efforts to improve education, but the provisioning of electricity goes beyond their capacity.

 About Offa School

-Damot Offa School is one of the overcrowded schools in its region.
-In the academic year 2016-17 the total student population is 1532.
+Damot Offa School is one of many overcrowded schools in the region.
+In the academic year 2016-17 the total student population was 1532.
 The number of male and female students is almost equivalent.
 The school accommodates students in a morning and an afternoon shift and has two cycles: grade one to four and grade five to eight.
 The school is making good progress in the last couples of years and the intake capacity of the school is increasing from year to year.
 The school and the nearby community are working so hard to achieve the goal that no child will miss school in his school age.